Hagerstown and Frederick Railway

-The Hagerstown & Frederick Railway, now defunct, was an American railroad of central Maryland built in the 19th and 20th centuries.
+The Hagerstown and Frederick Railway, now defunct, was an American railroad of central Maryland built in the 19th and 20th centuries.

 History

 Early development

-The Hagerstown & Frederick Railway, a suburban (later interurban) trolley system was developed by George William Smith and initially called the Frederick & Middletown Railway.
+The Hagerstown and Frederick Railway, a suburban (later interurban) trolley system was developed by George William Smith and initially called the Frederick & Middletown Railway.
 Construction began early in 1896, almost simultaneously with the development of Braddock Heights Park, the mountaintop resort that was intended to provide patronage for the line.
 Service between Frederick and Braddock Heights commenced on August 22, 1896.
 The line was complete to Middletown by October.

-Two years later an extension was built to Myersville, nominally called the Myersville & Catoctin Railway, but leased to the F&M and operated as an integral part of the F&M. In 1904 the Hagerstown Railway built a connecting link from Boonsboro to Myersville, and through service between Frederick and Hagerstown became possible, making the still separate lines an interurban.
+Two years later an extension was built to Myersville, nominally called the Myersville and Catoctin Railway, but leased to the F&M and operated as an integral part of the F&M. In 1904 the Hagerstown Railway built a connecting link from Boonsboro to Myersville, and through service between Frederick and Hagerstown became possible, making the still separate lines an interurban.

 The Jefferson branch was added in 1906, running down the east side of Jefferson Boulevard.
 This extension served the H&F investors, who were largely the same as the Braddock Heights investors, by opening up more mountaintop resort land for development.
 An extension of this branch planned in 1907 which would have taken the line to the Baltimore and Ohio Railroad yard facilities in Brunswick was never completed.

-The Hagerstown Railway
+Hagerstown Railway

 Like the H&F, the Hagerstown Railway was begun in 1896.
 The leading investors were Christian W. Lynch and William Jennings, who took a different approach to development by creating an urban loop within Hagerstown, with crossing lines on Washington Street and South Potomac Street, and a branch to nearby Williamsport.
+Many of the streetcars for this system were brought here from Martinsburg Street Railway which had recently went under.
 By 1897 line Potomac Street line extended to Funkstown.

-In 1901 work began on an extension east to Wagner's Crossroads (later Boonsboro Junction) and from there south to Boonsboro itself.
+In 1901, work began on an extension east to Wagner's Crossroads (later Boonsboro Junction) and from there south to Boonsboro itself.
 This section was completed in 1902.
 Work began immediately on the connection from Wagner's Crossroads to Myersville.

-In 1905 a new line was started, running north from Hagerstown to Shady Grove, Pennsylvania.
+In 1905, a new line was started, running north from Hagerstown to Shady Grove, Pennsylvania.
 This permitted a connection to the Chambersburg, Greencastle and Waynesboro Street Railway.
 Passengers could then take the CG&W on to the mountaintop resorts of Pen Mar and Blue Ridge Summit.
 Incompatible rail gauges prevented direct transfer.

 Growth and consolidation

 Emory Coblentz, a Middletown lawyer and stockholder in the F&M, took over the management of the F&M in 1908.
-He bought the Washington, Frederick & Gettysburg Railroad, which despite its name only ran from Frederick to Thurmont, and incorporated it into the F&M in 1909, renaming the F&M as the Frederick Railroad.
+He bought the Washington, Frederick & Gettysburg Railroad, which ran from Frederick to Thurmont, and incorporated it into the F&M in 1909, renaming the F&M as the Frederick Railroad.
 During the next two years the network in Frederick was expanded and its facilities improved, with lines on Fifth Street, South Street and Market Street.
 In 1913, the Hagerstown Railway and the Frederick Railway were merged, becoming the Hagerstown & Frederick Railway.